Outsourcing offshore? How to pick the perfect partner (and get customers on board)

 Communicate the benefits to customers

-In addition, it’s important for brands to honestly communicate to the customers about the service offshoring decision and explain the benefits associated with this decision, especially the benefits that directly relate to the customers.
+In addition, it’s important for brands to honestly communicate with customers about the service offshoring decision and explain the benefits associated with it, especially those that directly relate to customers.
 Sometimes, the fit may not be ideal – either the partner is too expensive, or the “ideal” partner simply does not exist.
-In this instance, when selecting a sub-optimal option is the only choice, companies need to communicate their offshoring decisions to their customers carefully.
+In this instance, when selecting a sub-optimal option is the only choice, companies need to carefully communicate their offshoring decisions to their customers.

 Customer service communicate reasons for offshoring business.jpeg